-Exception: Only one Gram positive bacteria, i.e. Listeria monocyotogenes has been found to contain an authentic lipopolysaccharide.
+Exception: Only one Gram-positive bacteria, i.e. Listeria monocyotogenes has been found to contain an authentic lipopolysaccharide.

 The LPS is composed of three distinct units;

-- A phospholipid called Lipid A; It embeds Lipolysaccharide layer in the outer leaflet.
+- A phospholipid called Lipid A embeds in a lipopolysaccharide layer in the outer leaflet.
 Also known as endotoxin, it is responsible for toxic effects (fever and shock).
-Generally it is not released until death of cell.
-Exception: Neisseria meningitidis, which over-produces outer membrane fragments.
+Generally, it is not released until the death of a cell.

 Example: E.coli O157:H7 which causes food poisoning and hemolytic uremic syndrome.
-O antigens are used to identify certain organisms in microbiology laboratory.
-O antigens are toxic and account for some of the virulence of certain gram negative bacteria.
+O antigens are used to identify certain organisms in microbiology laboratories.
+O antigens are toxic and account for some of the virulence of certain gram-negative bacteria.

 Note: LPS is heat stable and not strongly immunogenic so it cannot be converted to a toxoid.